Ismaestro/angular-example-app/README.md

-npm run build:library    | Build the library npm run lint             | Run the linter (tslint) npm run ci               | Execute linter and tests npm run translate        | Generate all json files with the translations in assets folder and translate all keys remaining npm run deploy           | Build the app and deploy dist folder to Github pages (angular-cli-ghpages) (fork to do this and remove CNAME file) npm run bundle-report    | Build and run webpack-bundle-analyzer over stats json, really cool :) npm run release          | Create a new release using standard-version
+npm run build:library    | Build the library npm run lint             | Run the linter (tslint) npm run ci               | Execute linter and tests npm run extract          | Generate all json files with the translations in assets folder npm run translate        | Translate all keys remaining using Google Translate and using English language as the origin npm run deploy           | Build the app and deploy dist folder to Github pages (angular-cli-ghpages) (fork to do this and remove CNAME file) npm run bundle-report    | Build and run webpack-bundle-analyzer over stats json, really cool :) npm run release          | Create a new release using standard-version